The Thirty-Three Percenters of Mass Notifications

 The other 33% DO NOT.

-When we talk to them, and ask them why, we hear things like…
+When we talk to these organizations and ask them why we hear things like…

 “We don’t ever have emergency situations.”